solita/solita.github.com/_posts/2019-11-12-customizing-episerver-content-delivery-api.md

 ---
 layout: post
-title: Customizing episerver content delivery API.
+title: Customizing Episerver content delivery API.
 author: demonru
 excerpt: It was my first project with the use of Episerver as a Headless CMS.
-Episerver CMS supports such mode, but requires some customization for the exact needs.
+Episerver CMS supports such mode but requires some customization for the exact needs.
 tags:
 - Episerver
 - Api